Kafū, aged forty-one.

 It was Setsubun.

-The afternoon hung warm and stifling.
+The afternoon hung warm and muggy, as if steaming.

 February 5th.